cloudera/flink-tutorials/flink-stateful-quickstart/README.md

 For Query inputs we use the built in `SimpleStringSchema` that can be used to read String data from kafka.

-We created a simple utility class to generate the consumer properties that sets:
+We created a simple utility class to generate the consumer properties based on our input properties (it extracts props with kafka. prefix):
  - `group.id=...` : *REQUIRED*
  - `bootstrap.servers=...` : *REQUIRED*
  - `flink.partition-discovery.interval-millis=60000` : Used by flink to control how often the consumed topics are checked for new partitions.
 (Disabled by default)